ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: CONCLUSION

-In this paper, we propose a fusion method based on KL barycenter that can be easily implemented if the auxiliary score estimations are obtained from diffusion.
+In this paper, we propose an ensemble method based on KL barycenter that can be easily implemented if the auxiliary score estimations are obtained from diffusion.
+Our method not only simplifies a parametric training in the low data regime, but also contributes a mathematically grounded algorithm for visual generative models.
 We provide a theoretical analysis of the sample complexity, showing that it is dimension-free given accurate auxiliary score estimation and closeness between optimal KL barycenter and the target distribution.
-The numerical experiments further demonstrate that our fusion method performs much better than the basic diffusion model in the low data regime.
-This work forms a basic starting point of approximating target when data is limited using the method of fusion, in which diffusion model makes the implementation much easier.
-More broadly, the fusion methods may be applied to other variants in diffusion models family, including different assumptions on initial distributions \citep{debortoli2022convergence, debortoli2021diffusion, block2022generative}, other neural network structures, \citep{chen2023score}, Schr{\"o}dinger bridges \citep{liu2022sb, vargas2022solving, debortoli2021diffusion} etc.
+The numerical experiments further demonstrate that our method performs well in the low data regime and show the difference between our method and checkpoint merging.
+This method can also extend to other gradient flow variants, which we leave for future work.